Jessicagarcia23/Online-Bank-Web-Service-API/README.md

 >The database contains customers, securityQuest, Transactions,TypeAccount, Accounts,TransCustom.

->Each customer has its own virtual passbook linked with its account number.

-This project is divided into three hierarchical parts:
+This project is divide into different parts:

 >The index page for the customer login.

->A hidden staff login page.

->A hidden admin login page.
+>The second page

 Usage:

-1.Install XAMPP or something similar.

-2.Copy all the files to c:/xampp/htdocs/banking/

-3.Create a db named as 'bnak_db' and import the bank_db.sql from phpMyAdmin.
+1.Create a db named as 'Bank_db' and import the bank_db.sql

-4.change the password in _inc/dbconn.php file accordingly.

 5.visit localhost/banking (customer index page)

-6.visit localhost/banking/adminlogin.php (admin login)
+6.visit localhost/banking/login (customer login)

-7.visit localhost/banking/staff_login.php (staff login)

-Note: The customer passwords are hashed and stored in the database.
-You will not be able to see it.
-The password is 'rash' for almost all the customers,just in case if you want to login with the pre added customer.
+7.visit localhost/banking/services (customer services)